Uki Goñi

-Uki Goñi (born 17 October 1953) is an Argentine author.
-His research focuses on the role of the Vatican, Swiss authorities and the government of Argentina in organizing "ratlines"—escape routes for Nazi criminals and collaborators.
+Uki Goñi (born 17 October 1953) is an Argentine author and historian.
+His research focuses on the role of the Vatican, Swiss authorities and the government of Argentina in organizing "ratlines"—escape routes for Nazi war criminals and collaborators.

 Personal life

 Goñi was born on 17 October 1953 in Washington, D.C., and was raised in the United States, Argentina, Mexico, and Ireland.

 In Ireland, he was educated at St Conleth's College, where one of his schoolteachers was Louis Feutren.
 Feutren was a former member of the Bezen Perrot and a "boastful, unrepentant and proud" former officer of the SS by Goñi's account.
 In 2023, Goñi and other past pupils sent a letter to the St Conleth's board of management stating that Feutren abused and humiliated the students he taught, with Goñi writing that "I was physically bashed by Feutren during my first days there.
 It was the start of many beatings I myself received and that I witnessed Feutren inflict upon others".
 The group of past pupils requested that the school's board of management acknowledge and apologize for Feutren's behaviour.

 Goñi has lived in Buenos Aires since 1975.